or: uv add cranalytics

 - Workflow Map — one-page command/input/output matrix

-If you already know the right workflow, those pages also point to the direct
+If you already know the right workflow, those pages also point to the stable direct demo command, such as:

 4. Validate or prepare your own data

-For non-portfolio shapes, use the workflow-specific references and tutorials, starting with Input Data Contracts.
+For advanced ML modeling, survival, or other shapes without a CLI validator, use the workflow-specific references and tutorials, starting with Input Data Contracts.

 5. Go deeper by workflow